 - Witch hazel and apple cider vinegar: A popular home remedy, a mixture of witch hazel and apple cider vinegar along with a touch of eucalyptus oil will ward off flies because they don’t like the smell.

-- Lavender oil, tea tree oil, rosemary oil, peppermint oil, essential oil blends.
-All have shown some promise in initial tests.
+- Essential Oils: Lavender oil, tea tree oil, rosemary oil, peppermint oil, rose oil, and more.

-Grass clippings can serve as valuable nutrients for your lawn, but make sure they are spread evenly to promote quick breakdown.
-If left to clump and even mildew, they will attract flies.
-The same is true for piles of dead leaves.
+- Grass clippings and leaf piles can serve as valuable nutrients for your lawn, but make sure they are spread evenly to promote quick breakdown or they will attract flies.

-In addition, there are a number of herbs and plants credited with keeping flies away, so you can add these to your garden or grow in pots and move about as needed.
-These include Mexican marigolds, mint, rosemary, lavender, yarrow and pitcher plants.
+- There are a number of herbs and plants credited with keeping flies away, so you can add these to your garden or grow them in pots and move about as needed.
+These include:

 Some Natural Solutions Attract Flies